How to Optimize the UX of Your Email Marketing Campaigns

 Keep Your Design Consistent

 What is sauce for the goose is sauce for the gander.
 While this typically refers to gender equality, the same idea can be applied to email marketing.
-Make sure the look and tone of the email message is consistent with the branding on your site so that it is instantly recognizable.
+Make sure the look and tone of the email message are consistent with the branding on your site so that it is instantly recognizable.
 Use logos, colors, fonts, and visual content that reflects your brand.

 Make it Accessible